How to Calculate Amazon FBA Product Margins with Live COGS

 Conclusion: Data-Driven Growth

-In the current Amazon landscape, “guessing” your margins is a recipe for failure.
-As your business scales into an ERP like NetSuite, the goal is to gain absolute clarity.
+In the current e-commerce landscape, “guessing” your margins is a recipe for failure.
+As your business scales, the goal is to gain absolute clarity.

-By moving away from broad fee summaries and embracing granular, native transaction posting, you transform NetSuite from a simple accounting tool into a strategic growth engine.
+By moving away from broad fee summaries and embracing granular, native transactional costing, you transform your accounting software from a simple bookkeeping registry into a strategic growth engine.
 You can confidently double down on high-margin products, optimize your FBA inventory levels, and cut underperforming SKUs before they drain your resources.

 Ready to see your true margins?
-Explore our FBA SKU profitability software or see how we connect directly to your ERP via our Amazon NetSuite integration.
-If you are also selling on Shopify, see our Shopify NetSuite connector for multi-channel profitability.
+Explore Entriwise’s FBA product margin analytics or see how we connect directly to your ledger via our integrations index.
+If you are also selling on Shopify, see our Shopify NetSuite connector or Shopify QBO connector for multi-channel profitability.

 Frequently Asked Questions (FAQ)

 Yes.
-Entriwise can pull advertising spend and attribute it back to the specific SKUs, allowing you to see your “ACOS-adjusted” net profit directly in your reports.
+Entriwise pulls Amazon Advertising spend and attributes it back to the specific SKUs, allowing you to see your “ad-adjusted” net profit per product.

 Automate SKU-level fee allocation and COGS tracking to reveal actual profitability.